MaxineXiong/Data-Migration-Into-CRM-Apps-RPA/README.md

 </details>

 <details>
-<summary> Please also follow these steps below to connect your local machine to the UiPath Automation Cloud for accessing Orchestrator Queues and deploying unattended robots:
+<summary> Please also follow these steps below to connect your local machine to the UiPath Automation Cloud for accessing Orchestrator Queues or deploying this workflow:
 </summary>

 ***